 Until recently, you could hold small doubts as to her exact cause of death, but over the past year or so her denialist "friends" have unwittingly made public the whole story, even as they were frantically trying to deny it.

-Back in January 09 Celia Farber posted on the net a private email written by Maggiore during her final illness.
-It detailed her symptoms - insidious onset of breathlessness and severe lethargy over several weeks, with an X-ray showing bilateral pneumonia, despite the evidence of clinical signs on chest ascultation.
 A competent physician would have a high index of suspicion of PCP on that alone, even without knowing that she had had untreated HIV infection for over 16 years (as is clearly documented by her test results shown in House of Numbers released later in 2009).
 She was treated ineffectively with three different broad spectrum antibiotics (ceftriaxone, gentamicin and azithromycin) which would cover most causes of community acquired pneumonia - but not PCP.
 She died nine days after starting this treatment, refusing her doctor's advice to seek competent specialist treatment in hospital.
 It's not clear why she wasn't given treatment for PCP such as cotrimoxazole.
 Perhaps it was because her physician was not, as Maggiore put it, "into the HIV/AIDS paradigm".

 Following her death, and unknown to the coroner or the treating doctor who completed the death certificate, her family arranged for a private autopsy, completed by a properly licensed pathologist, Dr David Posey.
 The family have never publicly released this report - it's clear they did not like the results: Posey apparently insisted in taking the ante-mortem clinical history into account in formulating his conclusions, as any competent pathologist would.
 This pathology report was to be kept under wraps, but Celia Farber spilled the beans back in July on the "New Scientist" thread.
 She made it clear that she knew that contrary to the information on the death certificate, the family had in fact arranged for an autopsy, and she further made clear that she did not accept the results, demanding a "panoply" of pathologists' opinions before she was prepared to accept plain and evident fact.